 The power management controller generates a tick or enable signal for the peripheral timers, thus acting as a prescaler for the timers.
 This is a global clock division for Timer 1, Timer 3 and Timer 4.
-The tick speed is programmed from 0.203 to 26 MHz in the CLKCON.TICKSPD register.
+The tick speed is programmed from 0.203 to 26 MHz for CC2510Fx or from 0.1875 to 24 MHz for CC2511Fx by setting the CLKCON.TICKSPD register appropriately.